ubuntom/buildgraph/README.md

 ```

+## Exception Handling

+Exceptions thrown inside steps will be caught, printed and the re-raised inside a `StepFailedException` object alongwith the
+step and the arguments passed the the execute function.

+After handling an exception execution of further steps will stop.

 ## Type checking

 Buildgraph will perform type checking when the graph is built if the `execute` method has type annotations on its parameters.